 |LogPath||REG_SZ||By default, the Tanium Client writes the logs to the <Tanium Client>/Logs subfolder.
 You can use the LogPath setting to define an alternative absolute path to write the logs.
 For example: LogPath=/tmp.||As directed|

 (Windows only) Path to the Tanium Client installation folder (see Tanium Client installation paths).
 If none is specified, the Tanium Client assumes the default path for the OS.

 |RegistrationCount||REG_DWORD||Count of completed registrations.
 This value, in conjunction with the ComputerID, enables the Tanium Server to perform duplicate Computer ID detection.
 If the RegistrationCount value maintained by the Tanium Server is not consistent with the value being reported by the client, the Server will assign a new, unique ComputerID to the device to resolve the apparent duplicate ComputerID situation identified.||No|

 |Resolver||N/A - non-Windows only||Program to invoke to resolve the IP address of the Tanium Server. getent is the default.
-For AIX and OS X this should be set to nslookup.
+For AIX and OS X, set this to nslookup.
 The available options are: getent, getenta, host, nslookup, dig, or res_search.
-On OS X there are two additional options: gethostbyname and getaddrinfo.||As directed|
+On OS X, additional options are: gethostbyname and getaddrinfo.||As directed|

-|ServerName||REG_SZ||FQDN or IP address of the Tanium Server to which the client attempts to connect.
+|ServerName||REG_SZ||FQDN or IP address of the Tanium Server or Zone Server with which the client attempts to connect.
 In Tanium Core Platform 7.2.314.3263 or later, the setting can include an optional port value.||As directed|

 |ServerPort||REG_DWORD||The port to use both for client-server and client-client communication.
 The default is 17472.
 If the ServerName or ServerNameList specifies a port, it overrides the ServerPort value.||As directed|

 |Version||REG_SZ||Tanium Client version number.||No|

-In addition, there are Tanium Client peer settings that hold status information and peer settings Tanium Client receives from the Tanium Server during registration.
+In addition, there are Tanium Client peer settings that hold status information and peer settings that the Tanium Client receives from the Tanium Server during registration.
 On Windows, these are written to the Status subkey.
-On non-Windows, they are written to the TaniumClient.ini file (6.0) or the client.db (7.2).
+On non-Windows, they are written to the client.db.
 Do not edit these entries.
-The information might help you and your TAM understand expected behavior when troubleshooting peering.
+The information might help you understand expected behavior when troubleshooting peering.
 For more assistance, Contact Tanium Support.